fbq('init', '848915813076674', { em: 'email@email.com', // Values will be hashed automatically by the pixel using SHA-256 ph: '1234567890', ... });

 • Select online stores (but not all Amazon sales count!)

-• Bulk orders (but only if they come from multiple sources, not one company buying thousands of copies at once)
+• Bulk orders (only if from multiple sources, not one company buying thousands)

-Sales from Amazon, Walmart, and self-published platforms often don’t weigh as heavily in the NYT’s rankings, even if they make up the majority of a book’s sales.
+Sales from Amazon, Walmart, and self-published platforms often don’t weigh as heavily in the NYT’s rankings, even if they make up most of a book’s sales.

 Why Is the NYT List "Curated"?

-Unlike the USA Today Bestseller List, which ranks books purely by sales numbers, the NYT list has an editorial process—meaning the staff at The New York Times decides which books make it based on their own selection criteria.
+Unlike the USA Today Bestseller List, which ranks books purely by sales numbers, the NYT list has an editorial process.
+The staff at The New York Times decides which books make it based on their own criteria.

 This means that: